Remi-Gau/bids_citations/dashboard.md

 ### Impact summary

 Since its origin, the BIDS has revolutionized the way in which neuroimaging research is done.

-BIDS has a community of 136 credited contributors (22 female, as of October 3, 2020), with ~10,000 users visiting the website, and ~7,000 users exploring the BIDS Specification, over the past 6 months.
-Over 404 journal articles have cited BIDS or any of its extensions.
-Currently, 10 [reported](https://docs.google.com/spreadsheets/d/1aySjPpEGGQwFcOavkQdcvk2t2UMXt_zoTzWLWUmq20M/edit#gid=0) centers, institutes and databases around the world that have implemented BIDS as their organizational structure.
-As of July 1, 2020, we have 183 people signed up for our BIDS email list and 412 members on our google group.
+BIDS has a community of over 300 credited contributors (??? female, as of YYYY MM DD), with ~??? users visiting the website, and ~??? users exploring the BIDS Specification, over the past ??? months.

+Over ??? journal articles have cited BIDS or any of its extensions.

+Currently, ???
+[reported](https://docs.google.com/spreadsheets/d/1aySjPpEGGQwFcOavkQdcvk2t2UMXt_zoTzWLWUmq20M/edit#gid=0)
+centers, institutes and databases around the world that have implemented BIDS as their organizational structure.

+As of July 1, 2023, we have ??? people signed up for our BIDS email list and ??? members on our google group.

 ### Website and Specification traffic dashboards